sdvdxl/influxdb.com/content/docs/v0.9/introduction/installation.md

 ## Windows

 InfluxDB maintains an install package for Windows binaries.
 To get started [download the package](https://s3.amazonaws.com/influxdb/influxdb_0.9.4.2_amd64.msi) and click through the license to install InfluxDB.
+Note: You will need admin rights on the system in order to install InfluxDB.

 After the installation you will see a new folder in your Startup Menu called “InfluxDB”.
 The following shortcuts are installed for your convenience: